develprr/metamatic-blog/_posts/2023-03-30-why-mongodb-still-kicks-ass.markdown

 ## How does this help my laundry service corporation?

-Let's say that you have a laundry service corporation and you are storing all sensory data from all your machines into MongoDB.
+Let's say that you have a laundry service corporation and you are storing all log data from all your machines into MongoDB.

 Now, if you used just one table to store all logs that each laundry machine is generating, your table would blow up very soon.